Divyansh00/ps-drive-2018-gst-app/README.md

 # ps-drive-2018-gst-app
 GST Billing App
 Done using Angularjs 4 as frontend.
-Nodejs for server side and postgresql for database
+Nodejs for server side and Postgresql for database